Minor Sparsifiers and the Distributed Laplacian Paradigm: Minor Schur Complement

-\paragraph{Case 2: $e$ split into a path of length two consisting of $e_1,e_2$.} Recall that by the definition of \Split, both $e_1$ and $e_2$ have leverage score in $[3/16,13/16].$ Therefore, if say $e_1 \in Z^{(i)}$, the it will be deleted with probability at least $3/16.$ Then $e_2$ becomes a leaf, so it will be removed during the \Unsplit~operation, as desired. \end{proof}
+\paragraph{Case 2: $e$ is split into a path consisting of $e_1$ and $e_2$.} Recall that by the definition of \Split, both $e_1$ and $e_2$ have leverage score in $[3/16,13/16].$ Therefore, if $e_1 \in Z^{(i)}$, the it will be deleted with probability at least $3/16.$ Then $e_2$ becomes a leaf, so it will be removed during the \Unsplit~operation, as desired. \end{proof}

-We can combine everything now to show Theorem \ref{thm:MinorSC}. \begin{proof}[Proof of Theorem \ref{thm:MinorSC}] The algorithm clearly returns a minor, as it only applies deletions and contractions.
-The correctness and number of edges bound follows from Theorem \ref{thm:mainsc}.
-Therefore, it suffices to bound the computation cost.